verbal-autopsy-software/DHIS2_VA_program/docs/2.25-SingleEvent/Installation.md

 4. Do the same in `va_program.json` and find and replace the program's `categoryCombo` by replacing `bjDvmb4bfuf` with the UID found in step 1 and resave the file.
 5. Find out the root (`level 1`) Organisation Unit UID on the target server by using the following API Query: `/api/organisationUnits?level=1` (an organisational hierarchy should exist already in the server, otherwise an example hierarchy can be created beforehand by importing the following one: `demo_setup/metadata/example_organisationUnits_hierarchy.json`)
 6. Open `va_dashboard.json` with a text editor.
-7. "Find and Replace..." the Organisation Unit UID `wEVB21sQaHu` of the 2 Event Reports with the UID found in step 5 and resave the file.
+7. "Find and Replace..." the Organisation Unit UID `wEVB21sQaHu` of the 2 Event Reports with the UID found in step 5 and re-save the file.

 ## Import